-I knew we’d have limited electricity (we have a small solar array) and that fridges are insane energy hogs.
+I knew we’d have limited electricity (we had a small solar array at the cabin) and that fridges are insane energy hogs.
 But, even though I had learned to live with a small fridge, I still couldn’t get past the idea that we need some type of refrigeration.

 And in turns out that the answer was right there in front of me.

 It was in the stories my grandparents told me.